Non-Abelian braiding of graph vertices in a superconducting processor

 We formulate the necessary requirements for experimentally certifying a physical system as a platform for topological quantum computation\cite{Nayak2008,Kitaev2003}: (1) create an anyon pair; (2) verify the rules that govern the "collision" of two anyons, known as the fusion rules; (3) verify the non-Abelian braiding statistics reflected in the matrix structure $R^2$; (4) realize controlled entanglement of anyonic degrees of freedom.
 Notably, the observation of steps (2-4) requires measurements of multi-anyon states, via fusion or non-local measurements.

 The advent of quantum processors allows for controlled unitary evolution and direct access to the wavefunction rather than the parameters of the Hamiltonian.
 These features enable the use of local operations for efficient preparation of topological states that can host non-Abelian anyons, and - as we will demonstrate - their subsequent braiding and fusion.
-Moreover, these platforms allow for multi-qubit (i.e. non-local) measurements.
+Moreover, these platforms allow for probing arbitrary Pauli strings through destructive multi-qubit (i.e. non-local) measurements.
+Since the braiding of non-Abelian anyons in this platform is achieved through unitary gate control rather than adiabatic evolution of a Hamiltonian system, we note that the anyons are not quasi-particles in the sense of eigenstates that persist throughout a Hamiltonian evolution.
+Importantly, their movement is achieved through local operations along their paths, and they are kept spatially separated throughout the braiding.
+We therefore emphasize that the 2D braiding processes are physically taking place on the device, leading to actual non-Abelian exchange effects of local anyons in the many-body wavefunction, rather than matrix operations that simply follow the same algebra.

 In order to realize a many-body quantum state that can host anyons, it is essential to control the topological degeneracy.
 A suitable platform for achieving this requirement is a stabilizer code\cite{Gottesman1997}, where the wavefunctions are characterized by a set of commuting operators $\{\hat{S}_p\}$ called \emph{stabilizers}, with $\hat{S}_p \ket{\psi} = s_p\ket{\psi}$ and $s_p=\pm 1$.
 The code space is the set of degenerate wavefunctions for which $s_p=1$ for all $p$.
 Hence, every independent stabilizer divides the degeneracy of the code space by two.